mendersoftware/mender-docs/01.Getting-started/03.Deploy-first-managed-update/docs.md

 ## Authorize the device

-Open the Mender UI in the same browser as you stored the certificate in as part of [Create a test environment](../Create-a-test-environment).
+Open the Mender UI in the same browser as you accepted the certificate in as part of [Create a test environment](../Create-a-test-environment).
-It is available at [http://localhost:8081/](http://localhost:8081/).
+It is available at [http://localhost:8080/](http://localhost:8080/).

 There should be a virtual device that is waiting authorization.
 This means that the Mender client, which runs as a daemon on the device,